HathorNetwork/rfcs/projects/hathor-wallet-headless/0003-fireblocks-integration.md

 ## External signing function

 Since Fireblocks API a new token is required for each request we can have a method that gathers the "signature requests" from a transaction and sends a single request for RAW signing.
-The resulting signatures will be fetched from the Transation API which we will need to encode to DER to use with the wallet-lib.
+The resulting signatures will be fetched from the Transaction API which we will need to encode to DER to use with the wallet-lib.

 DER encoded signature has the following structure: